Exam Calendar 2018-19 (Updated on 05-03-2019)

-Please note: Wednesday 26th June is the GCSE Contingency Day for National or Local Disruption, all pupils must be available on this date to allow for any unforeseen circumstances.
+GCSE Contingency Dates for National or Local Disruption – all pupils are expected to be available up to and including Wednesday 26th June 2019 to allow for any unforeseen circumstances.

 - The night before each exam, make sure you have all necessary equipment ready – pen (black ink only), spare pen, pencils, pencil sharpener, eraser, ruler, calculator, protractor etc. Put all of this into a transparent pencil case, a see-through bag or hold together with an elastic band.
 You are not allowed to take other types of pencil cases into the exam.
 Tippex or eraser pens are not allowed in ANY exams.